 Your digital assets

-If you’re worried about what will happen to your trove of selfies, vacation pics and other digital files, you’ll want to make a list of your digital assets and how to access them, said Michael Dinich, financial adviser at Your Money Matters.
+If you’re worried about what will happen to your trove of selfies, vacation pics and other digital files, you’ll want to make a list of your digital assets and how to access them, said Michael Dinich, financial adviser at Your Money Geek.

 This include computers, hard drives, flash drives, smartphones, tablets, files stored on the cloud and accounts with online retailers.
 Not to mention YouTube, video gaming accounts, domain names and forums and blogs you manage.